SSD vs SAS vs SATA: Which Is Better For A Dedicated Server?

 - Higher scalability because of its capacity to scale over 100 drives.

-- Valuable where speed is more important than capacity.
+- Valuable when speed is more important than capacity.

 This type of disk drive has no mechanical moving components and delivers great performance.
-Zero moving parts also means fewer risks of failure and increased power efficiency.
+Zero moving parts also mean fewer risks of failure and increased power efficiency.

 It is a ‘solid’ investment if you are looking for speed, as these offer 100 times greater throughput than traditional drives.
 SSD drives are reliable and ideal for high-frequency transactional data like CRM, databases, or bank transactions.